-This is because the anvil symbolized the female aspect of the hermaprhoditic Nummo, while the hammer or cross represented the male aspect.
-The sides of the cross were the Nummos' outstretched arms, the top, the Nummos' head, the middle, the Nummos' chest, and the bottom, the Nummos' tail.Dorey, The Nummo p.
+According to the Dogon elder Ogotemmêli, the alien Nummo were hermaphrodites and the hammer and anvil together were a symbol of the Nummo.
+The anvil symbolized the female aspect of the androgynous Nummo, while the hammer or cross represented the male aspect.
+The sides of the cross or hammer were the Nummos' outstretched arms, the crosses' round top was the Nummos' head, the middle was the Nummos' chest, and the bottom was the Nummos' tail.Dorey, The Nummo p.
 24

 Because the anvil was associated with the sacred feminine, it was later removed from Christian manuscripts.

-I found several anvils on Celtic Pictish stones in Scotland when I was there doing research a few years ago, including one at Abernethy Village, Scotland, which was the principal seat of the Pictish kingdom.
+I found several anvils on Celtic Pictish stones in Scotland when I was there doing research a few years ago, including this one at Abernethy Village, Scotland, which was the principal seat of the Pictish kingdom.
 The anvil also appears in Welsh myths that were the basis of the Arthurian legends.

 We get the famous image of the sword stuck in an anvil on top of a stone from the Arthurian version of the story told by Robert de Boron.
 His introduction of an anvil on top of a stone is also found in his Merlin.Dorey, The Nummo p.
 44

-"The sword symbolized justice, and the stone represented Christianity.
+The sword symbolized justice, and the stone represented Christianity.
 By pulling the sword from the stone, Arthur was agreeing to pursue justice in the name of Christianity.
-Later writers would omit this connection as well as the anvil and portray the Sword in the Stone as a test arranged by Merlin to prove Arthur was the true king."Dorey, The Nummo Chapter 3, The Arthurian Mythos pp. 32-50
+Later writers would omit this connection as well as the anvil and portray the Sword in the Stone as a test arranged by Merlin to prove Arthur was the true king."
+If we relate the pulling of the sword from the anvil to the Dogon religion, it represents the severing of the Nummos' androgynous essence into single sexed beings, which signified the creation of humanity.Dorey, The Nummo Chapter 3, The Arthurian Mythos pp. 32-50